Smooth Yamabe invariant and surgery: Some details

 \begin{proposition} Let $g$ be a Riemannian metric on $U$ and $T$ a symmetric $2$-tensor such that $\ti g \definedas g+T$ is also a Riemannian metric.
 Then the scalar curvature $\scal^{\ti g}(q)$ of $\ti g$ in $q\in U$ is a smooth function of the Riemann tensor $R^g(q)$ of $g$ at $q$, $T(q)$, $\na^g T(q)$, and $(\na^g)^2 T(q)$.
 Moreover, the operator $T \mapsto \scal^{g+T}(q)$ is a quasilinear partial differential operator of second order. \end{proposition}

-\begin{proof} The proof is straightforward, we will just give a sketch using notation from \cite{ammann.grosjean.humbert.morel:08} which coincides with that of \cite{hebey:97}.
+\begin{proof} The proof is straightforward; we will just give a sketch using notation from \cite{ammann.grosjean.humbert.morel:08} which coincides with that of \cite{hebey:97}.
 We denote the components of the curvature tensors of $g$ and $\ti g$ by

-We work in normal coordinates for the metric $g$ centered in $q$, indices of partial derivatives in coordinates are added and separated with $,$ and covariant ones with respect to $g$ separated with $;$.
+We work in normal coordinates for the metric $g$ centered in $q$, indices of partial derivatives in coordinates are added and separated with a comma ``,'' and covariant ones with respect to $g$ separated with a semi-colon ``;''.
 In particular $T=T_{ij}dx^i\,dx^j$,

 At the point $q$ we have $\ti g_{kl,i}=T_{kl;i}$.
 As explained in \cite[Formula (13)]{ammann.grosjean.humbert.morel:08} we have

 at the point $q$.
 Hence in that point,

 In order to calculate the scalar curvature $\Scal^{\ti g}(q)$ of $\ti g$ in $q$ we use the curvature formula as in \cite{hebey:97} and contract twice.
 We obtain